Longtree History, Family Crest & Coats of Arms

 Early Origins of the Longtree family

 The surname Longtree was first found in Devon at Langtree, a village and parish in the union of Torrington, hundred of Shebbear, Torrington.
 Dating back to the Domesday Book of 1086 where it was listed as Langtrewa , the place name literally means "tall tree," from the Old English words "lang" + "treow."
 Standish-with-Langtree was the name of a local government district centered on Standish, Greater Manchester, historically part of Lancashire.
 The Langtree was an ancient hundred in the south-east of the county of Oxfordshire.

 Early History of the Longtree family

-Another 131 words (9 lines of text) covering the years 117 and 1173 are included under the topic Early Longtree History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longtree research.
+Another 66 words (5 lines of text) covering the years 117 and 1173 are included under the topic Early Longtree History in all our PDF Extended History products and printed products wherever possible.

 Longtree Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Longtree include Langtree, Langtrey, Langtry and others.

 Early Notables of the Longtree family (pre 1700)